 The CSULB School Psychology program is accredited by the National Association of School Psychologists (NASP), Commission on Teacher Credentialing (CTC), and the National Council for the Accreditation of Teacher Education (NCATE).
-The program consists of 15 core School Psychology courses (equal to 48 semester units) and 12-units of graduate-level specialization.
-This includes 4-units of practicum and 6-units of fieldwork/internship.
+Students completing this program are employed in prek-12 education to provide direct and indirect psychological and academic support to students.
+The Educational Specialist degree is based on 60 units of course work (plus 6 prerequisites), and includes 4-units of practicum and 6-units of fieldwork/internship.
+Students entering the Educational Specialist in School Psychology program concurrently fulfill requirements for the Pupil Personnel Services - School Psychology (PPS/SP) Intern and Full Credentials.
+The PPS/SP is required by the California Commission on Teacher Credentialing (CTC) for persons employed in the public schools as school psychologists.
 In addition to satisfactorily completing coursework and field experiences while maintaining a 3.0 GPA, candidates are expected to demonstrate personal competencies and professional work characteristics necessary for a successful and effective career in education (see CSULB School Psychology Personal Competencies Review form in the Appendix).
+A culminating activity (e.g., thesis or comprehensive exam) is also required.
 Finally, candidates are required to take the National School Psychology Examination (ETS/PRAXIS II #10400) prior to completion of the credential program.